Workington A.F.C.: The Football League years (1951-1977)

 The club's appearance record for the whole period that Workington played in the Football League was achieved by Bobby Brown.
 Born in Motherwell, Brown played for Polkemmet, Motherwell and Workington.
 Brown, who was selected for the Third Division North representative team while at Workington, made a total of 469 league and cup appearances for the club between 1956 and 1967.

 Bobby Brown, Malcolm Newlands, Jimmy Fleming, Dennis Stokoe and Jack Bertolini were all recognised by the Football League and played in the Football League Third Division North vs. South Representative Games during the 1950s.

 Modern non-League years

+After relegation in 1977 the club dropped into the Northern Premier League (NPL), but failed to trouble the top teams.

+On 10 February 1978 a special fundraising friendly game was organised at Borough Park which saw two of the world's greatest players gracing the Workington pitch.
+On that night a Workington team, captained by Sir Bobby Charlton took on Fort Lauderdale Strikers (a touring side from the USA), who had Gordon Banks keeping goal.
+The game was watched by a crowd of 6,127, who witnessed a fantastic 25 yd strike by Charlton which was only matched by the quality of the save by Banks.
+The game ended 0-0.